kevinlawa/FlyawayComments/README.md

 * Create "FlyawayComments.Functions" Project

-  - Add an Azure Function V3 Project and named it "FlyawayComments.Functions"
+  - Add an Azure Function V3 Project to the solution and name it "FlyawayComments.Functions"

   - Reference FlyawayComments.Data Project